vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

   * Announce a new node to the network and self-delegate to them.
   * Every `numBlocks` blocks (*where `numBlocks = max(min(50, epochDurationSeconds), epochDurationSeconds x 0.01)`*) the performance score of the new validator should go up by 0.1 until it reaches the maximum of 1.
   * Verify that after enough epochs to represent at least 1000 blocks, the performance score of the joining validator is 0.1.
   * Let the network run for `numBlocks` blocks (*where `numBlocks = max(min(50, epochDurationSeconds), epochDurationSeconds x 0.01)`*) more and at the following epoch check that score is up to 0.2.
-Keep it running until it performance score of the joining validator reaches 1, then stop it.
+Keep it running until its performance score of the joining validator reaches 1, then stop it.
   * Verify that for every `numBlocks` blocks (*where `numBlocks = max(min(50, epochDurationSeconds), epochDurationSeconds x 0.01)`*), the performance score should go down by 0.1 until it reaches zero.
   * **Note:** Every `numBlocks`  the performance score should go up by 0.1.
 Now the performance score is only visible every epoch so depending on the ratio between `numBlocks`  and epoch duration it may tick once or more per epoch.
 Guidance is that this test should either be parametrised or, preferably, written with a given epoch duration
 5. Insufficient stake (<a name="0064-VALP-005" href="#0064-VALP-005">0064-VALP-005</a>):
   * Setup a network with 5 validators, self-delegate to each more than the required minimum as set out in `reward.staking.delegation.minimumValidatorStake`.
   * Verify that at the beginning of the next epoch the validator has non 0 performance score, and voting power is greater than 10.
   * Update the network parameter `reward.staking.delegation.minimumValidatorStake` for minimum self-stake to be more than is self-delegated.
-  * Verify that, at the beginning of the next epoch, all performance scores are 0 and voting power for all is 1 but the network keeps producing blocks and no nodes was removed from Tendermint.
+  * Verify that, at the beginning of the next epoch, all performance scores are 0 and voting power for all is 1 but the network keeps producing blocks and no nodes were removed from Tendermint.

 |